apaige161/apaige161/README.md

 - 👋 Hi, I’m Alex Paige
 - 👀 I’m interested in gardening, writing code, and learning new things
-- 🌱 I’m currently learning QA working with embedded systems in a mutli deminsional engineering process
+- 🌱 I’m currently learning QA working with embedded systems
-- 💞️ I’m looking to collaborate on anything to do with robotics, agriculture, or blockchain
+- 💞️ I’m looking to collaborate on anything interesting

 ### Before software
 Graduated from university in 2013 with a degree in forestry.
 Since then I spent 10 years in the tree industry.